FatehAK/vite-plugin-image-optimizer/README.md

 This plugin is based on the awesome [image-minimizer-webpack-plugin](https://github.com/webpack-contrib/image-minimizer-webpack-plugin) for Webpack.
 I wanted to combine the optimization capabilities of
-**Sharp.js** and **SVGO** in a single package and I couldn't find a plugin for Vite that can accomplish this.
+**Sharp.js** and **SVGO** in a single package and I couldn't find a plugin for Vite that could accomplish this.
 I initially thought of adding [squoosh](https://github.com/GoogleChromeLabs/squoosh) and [imagemin](https://github.com/imagemin/imagemin) support as well but dropped the idea since they are no longer maintained.